WLFG

 WLFG (channel 68) is a religious independent station licensed to Grundy, Virginia, United States, serving the Tri-Cities area of southwestern Virginia and northeastern Tennessee.
 The station is owned by Abingdon, Virginia–based Living Faith Television.
-WLFG's transmitters are located near Hansonville, Virginia and Harlan, Kentucky.
+WLFG broadcasts from a two-site distributed transmission system, with transmitters near Hansonville, Virginia, and Harlan, Kentucky.

 The station's programming is relayed on two satellite stations: WAGV (channel 68) in Harlan (which shares transmitter facilities with WLFG) and WLFB (channel 40) in Bluefield, West Virginia (with transmitter atop East River Mountain, south of Bluefield, Virginia).
 WAGV was the first to broadcast exclusively in digital following a malfunction at its analog transmitter.

 History

 Living Faith Television was founded by The Reverend Buford Smith who stated that God had given him a vision to build a TV station in Virginia.
 The station grew from the original station in Grundy to include the other two transmitters.

 Rev. Smith was pastor of Tookland Pentecostal Church in Grundy until his death in May 2003.
 His son, Michael Smith, was president of the station until Buford Smith's death, when he became president and CEO of Living Faith Television.

 Tookland Pentecostal Church was a major financier when the station was founded; it broke most of its ties with the station after it declared its independence in 2006.

-Living Faith Television is now under the control the board of Living Faith Television, with Mike Smith as president and CEO and wife Lisa Smith as CFO.
+Living Faith Television is now under the control of its board of directors, with Mike Smith as president and CEO and wife Lisa Smith as CFO.
 Other personalities are Mary Smith (wife of the late Buford Smith), Laverne Tripp and Fred Schmidt, among others.